LynchLab/DaphniaVariantCall/README.md

   =================================================================
 Please copy and execute one of the above commands with appropriate args.

-pipeline .pbs files will be produced for each pair of reads, and the pbs files are saved in the data directory in a sub directory pbs:
+A series of pipeline .pbs files will be produced for each pair of reads, and the pbs files are saved in the data directory in a sub directory, DATA_DIR/pbs/:

 For bwa: